-- Fatalities and serious injuries on all public roads including rate of fatalities and serious injuries - Pavement and bridge condition on the Interstate Highway System and remainder of the National Highway System. - Travel time reliability, freight travel time reliability, congestion and on-roadmobile emissions.
+- Fatalities and serious injuries on all public roads including rate of fatalities and serious injuries - Pavement and bridge condition on the Interstate Highway System and remainder of the National Highway System. - Travel time reliability, freight travel time reliability, congestion and on-road mobile emissions.

 The U.S. DOT issued Final Rules for these performance areas.
 AMBAG submitted comments on these performance measure rules during the rulemaking process.
-As the MPO for the Monterey Bay Area region, AMBAG is required to establish performance targets within six months of the establishment of statewide targets.
-In consultation with our regional transportation planning partners, AMBAG will support the Caltrans state targets or set its own in 2018.
-AMBAG also has created a new work element in its Overall Work Program for Transportation Performance Management.
-The following describes each national performance management measure in detail.
+In consultation with our regional transportation planning partners, AMBAG supports the works with Caltrans to achieve state targets in lieu of setting our own